dortania/OpenCore-Post-Install/universal/sleep.md

 ### TSC

-The TSC(Time Stamp Counter) is responsible for making sure you're hardware is running at the correct speed, problem is some firmware(mainly HEDT/Server and Asus Laptops) will not write the TSC to all cores cause issues.
+The TSC(Time Stamp Counter) is responsible for making sure you're hardware is running at the correct speed, problem is some firmware(mainly HEDT/Server and Asus Laptops) will not write the TSC to all cores causing issues.
 To get around this, we have 3 options:

 * [CpuTscSync](https://github.com/lvs1974/CpuTscSync/releases)
   * For troublesome laptops